-- Submit a screenshot of your program running (when you used ps) & EXPLAIN what your showing, e.g. what process started your process, etc. - 6.
-Sending a signal to a process - a.
+- o.
+Submit a screenshot of your program running (when you used ps) & EXPLAIN what your showing, e.g. what process started your process, etc. - 7.
+Sending a signal to a process: - a.
 When a shell starts a process on Linux, it needs, on occasion, to send a signal to it, in fact that's how the OS communicates with your process.
 The signal can be something like..."hey, I'm going to interrupt you..." or "its time for you to end".
 We can use a program to send a signal to our process manually.
-This program is delightfully called: "kill" - b.
-Typing the following will send a signal to your process telling it to end immediately: kill $-9 \frac{35640}{35640}$
+This program is delightfully called: "kill" - Typing the following will send a signal to your process telling it to end immediately: kill -9 35640

 Here, you must replace the number 35640, with your "ex1" process ID for this to work.
 Notice that in your other terminal (where the program was running), it now indicates that the program was killed.

 You can actually write your programs to receive and handle different signals from the OS, sort of like putting a backdoor into your program!
 Maybe you can make your running program give you status!
-Google "trap and signal" programming if you are interested!
+Google "trap and signal" programming if you are interested

-7. Submit you ps screenshot to the canvas Prelab 9 assignment for your prelab checkoff.
+8. Submit the program from 5.c (after being run) and your ps screenshot and explanation form 6.o to the canvas Prelab 9 assignment for your prelab checkoff.